mriscoc/Special_Configurations/README.md

 ### These special configurations and releases are sponsored by donors.

+There is no fixed amount to sponsor a configuration, but it influences how quickly the configuration is served.
 To create a configuration it is necessary to call the `CreateConfigs.py` Python script with the following parameters:

 ```Python